sagemath/trac_to_gh/Issue 7261.md

 # Issue 7261: sagenb notebook: make worksheets saved with new sagneb backwards compatible with old notebook servers.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7261

 Original creator: was